Renter-Friendly DIY Faux Fireplace with Smart Tiles

 I painted a scrap sheet of ¼ in. plywood with black chalkboard paint and attached it to the back of the firebox with 1 in. staples and wood glue.
 It would be so cute to draw a crackling fire and some logs onto that chalkboard, wouldn’t it?

 Then I dry-fitted the parts to make sure everything fit perfectly and attached the pillars to the base with these Simpson Strong-Tie framing angles.
 Now it’s time to add the mantel.
 I placed the mantel on top and attached it to the fireplace with 2 in. countersunk wood screws.
-I added the decorative molding to the face of the fireplace with 1 ¼ in. brad nails and wood glue.
+Then, I added the decorative molding to the face of the fireplace with 1 ¼ in. brad nails and wood glue.

 Step 4: Paint the fireplace

 I love how it turned out!
-For a more built-in look, you can attach matching baseboards.
+For a more built-in look, attach matching baseboards.
 The Smart Tiles add such elegance and class to this DIY faux fireplace and installation was quick and simple.